ML-DSA-65 · FIPS 204 · Patent Pending · Filed 2026-05-08

 05 · The economics

-Default scenario for an Anthropic-scale buyer: 300M calls/month at 1,200 tokens per call, $3.50 per million tokens.
-Current spend is $1.26M/month. smshPQ-routed spend, with cache-proof and verified-routing savings, lands at $772K/month — net annual savings $5.85M, 9× ROI, three-day payback.
-One click in the calculator reroutes the assumptions to OpenAI-scale or hyperscale.
+Take a default scenario for an Anthropic-scale buyer: 300M calls a month at 1,200 tokens per call, $3.50 per million tokens.
+Current spend runs $1.26M a month.
+Route that through smshPQ, with cache-proof and verified-routing savings, and it drops to $772K a month.
+That's $5.85M in net annual savings, a 9× ROI, and a three-day payback.
+One click in the calculator reruns the numbers at OpenAI scale or hyperscale.

 Per receipt